Can You Regain Penile Sensitivity? | Vital Recovery Guide

 Simple changes can make a huge difference:

-• Quit Smoking: Smoking restricts blood flow and damages nerves.
+• Quit Smoking: Smoking restricts blood flow and damages blood vessels, which can affect erectile quality and genital response.

-These steps promote overall vascular health which directly benefits penile sensitivity.
+These steps promote overall vascular and nerve health, which directly benefits penile sensitivity and sexual function.

 Medical Treatments